IBM/charts/entitled/ibm-ace-server-icp4i-prod/README.md

 **Deploying an IBM App Connect Enterprise integration server directly with this chart will instantiate an empty integration server.
 BAR files will have to be manually deployed to this server, and those BAR file deployments will not persist across a restarted pod.**

-**Alternatively, go back to the catalog to install an IBM App Connect Enterprise dashboard (`ibm-ace-dashboard-prod`).
+**Alternatively, go back to the catalog to install an IBM App Connect Enterprise dashboard (`ibm-ace-dashboard-icp4i-prod`).
 This dashboard provides a UI to upload BAR files and deploy and manage integration servers.**

 If using a private Docker registry, an image pull secret needs to be created before installing the chart.
 Supply the name of the secret as the value for `image.pullSecret`.